-Good money habits don’t come from nowhere.
-They have to be learned.
-But many parents don’t take enough time to teach their kids how to be smart about their money.
+Most parents want their kids to have good money habits.
+But they have to be learned and many parents don’t take enough time to teach their kids how to be smart about their money.
 Neither do most schools.
 That’s why so many kids have bad money habits.

 Good financial habits are a help lifelong.
 Not only will it help your kids to manage their money better if you teach them good habits, it will decrease the odds that they’ll keep coming to you for loans when they’re adults.
 Not that you can’t help out when there’s true need, but it’s nice to know they have the skills to only ask when there really is need.